DCMLab/standards/docs/source/tutorial/first_phrase.rst

 Cadence Labels
 ==============

+The DCML guidelines require writing more cadence labels than most theorists naturally would.
+The reason is that, with respect to cadences, we follow a schema-theoretic approach in the sense that formal considerations are only one of several aspects to take into account when deciding if something deserves a cadence label or not.
+As a consequence, if a cadence was to be repeated in the exact same or in a highly similar way, the cadence label needs to be repeated as well, even if from a formal perspective, only one instance would be considered as the "real" cadence.
+This guideline is meant to optimize the labels for training schema detection algorithms (rather than form analyzers).

 Every time you spot a complete or attempted cadence, please mark its ultima with one of these five cadence labels, separated from the chord label by a pipe ``|``: